Can a gamified app determine your next job?

 The goal: to make the recruitment process a more efficient and positive experience for recruiters and candidates alike.
 But is it friend or foe for those looking for their next big challenge?
-We asked CTO and co-founder Safe Hammad to explain more.
+We asked CTO and Co-founder Safe Hammad to explain more.

-Can you save time with data?
+Can you save time and money with data?

 The result is a candidate shortlist, without multiple interviews, saving valuable time and money for the candidates and the company.
 Forbes recently had the average cost of finding and hiring a new employee at £200,000.

 Bias remains a huge issue in recruitment.
-It can significantly impact candidates’ ability to win roles or even get to the interview stage.
+It can significantly impact candidates’ ability to win roles or even get to interview stage.
 One piece of research found that even the sound of someone’s voice can indicate socioeconomic status or race, and that these factors can negatively impact a candidate’s chances.

 A study looking at American symphony musicians found that when screens were used to protect the identity of players, the likelihood of women advancing to the next round of auditions increased by 50%.